EXTRACTS FROM UNPUBLISHED LETTERS

 * The four books referred to in this article are the Bhagavad Gita (rendition/translation by William Q. Judge), Notes on the Bhagavad Gita (by William Q. Judge and Robert Crosbie), The Yoga Aphorisms of Patanjali (interpretation by William Q. Judge) and The Voice of the Silence (translated and annotated by H.P.
 Blavatsky).
 These are all published at very affordable prices by Theosophy Company and further information can be found on the page titled Books on Theosophy.

 SOME RELATED ARTICLES: Meditation Advice, The Sevenfold Nature of Man, The Difference between Soul and Spirit, Atman – The Higher Self, 12 Things Theosophy Teaches, Practical Theosophy, The Two Paths, Helpful Hints for Spiritual Progress, Some Words of B.P.
-Wadia, Who was William Quan Judge?, The United Lodge of Theosophists, The Commitment of the ULT, The Three Gunas, The Danger and Deception of Channelling, The Psychic is not the Spiritual, Higher Kundalini and Lower Kundalini, and Damodar and the Hall of Initiation.
+Wadia, Who was William Quan Judge?, The United Lodge of Theosophists, The Commitment of the ULT, The Three Gunas, The Danger and Deception of Channelling, The Psychic is not the Spiritual, Theosophy on Kundalini: The Serpent Power and Mystic Fire, and Damodar and the Hall of Initiation.